jonesc31/Queen/README.md

-Hi, my name is Cleopatra and I like to hike.
-I have 2 pets; a cat and a dog
+My cat's name is Goldie and my dog's name is Pumpkin.